mtytel/tytel.org/_posts/2015-02-10-unexpected-optimization-01.markdown

 small numbers any time there's an exponential decay like in an envelope or a filter, we need to disable denormals.

 The alternative to having denormals is flushing those numbers to zero.
+Since these numbers are so small these jumps are imperceptible in an audio signal.
 All we have to do is slap an environment variable setting and we should be good to go! (on some machines)

 {% highlight c++ %}
 #include <fenv.h>